PLENVU Prep and Colonoscopy Preparation Instructions

 • Bring a photo ID as well as up-to-date insurance information, such as your insurance card and any referral forms that might be required by your payer.

-If your insurance does not cover this procedure, for example you are a self-paying patient or you have been notified by our office that you owe a copay or coinsurance, please bring a credit card (Visa, MasterCard and AMEX), check or cash.
+If your insurance does not cover this procedure, for example you are a self-paying patient or you have been notified by our office that you need to pay, please bring

-Digestive Healthcare of Georgia Endoscopy Center is co-owned and operated by the Physicians of Digestive Healthcare and Piedmont Hospital.
+Digestive Healthcare of Georgia Endoscopy Center is co-owned and operated by the Physicians of Digestive Healthcare.